dansmyers/DataScienceAndAnalytics/README.md

 **Canvas and GitHub** Most of the course material will be distributed through GitHub.
 We'll use Canvas to keep track of grades, announcements, and a few other things.

+## Late Work

+Late work is only accepted in the case of unusual extenuating circumstances, such as a sudden illness.
+Work for other classes or part-time jobs does not count as extenuating.
+You are responsible for submitting work on time, in the required format, and using the correct submission procedure.

+Please speak with me as soon as possible if you have concerns about your ability to meet a deadline so we can discuss options.

 ## Policies for Virtual Attendance

 When meeting virtually, it's important to maintain an atmosphere that's conducive to learning and comparable to an in-person class.
 In that spirit, I respectfully request